 5. Rainwater Harvesting – Rainwater Harvesting is simply capturing and using rainwater, and people have been doing it for thousands of years!
 Barrels, Larger Systems AND Toilet Flushing System.

-6. Rain Garden (Updated July 2017!) – Holding back and soaking in runoff in small depressed planting beds is like gardening the rain, hence the name.
+6. Rain Gardens (Updated July 2017!) – Holding back and soaking in runoff in small depressed planting beds is like gardening the rain, hence the name.
 The plants and soil absorb, clean the runoff delivering a range of environmental benefits while avoiding the challenges of standing water.

 7. Trenches and Soakaways – These tools equip you with nearly infinite possibilities to move, slow and soak runoff into your property.